 – creating engaging copy for landing pages;

 – creating templates for item descriptions etc.

-This article is just a start of discussion of the copywriting aspect in the sphere of user experience design.
-In future posts we will get more in details about all the general aspects mentioned today.
+This article is just a start of the discussion of the copywriting aspect in the sphere of user experience design.
+In future posts, we will get more in details about all the general aspects mentioned today.